wuyang1002431655/tango_with_django_19/manuscript/chapter16-rango-hints.md

 default query, i.e. the category name.
 The query box then displays this value.

-## Creating and Viewing Profiles {#section-hints-profiles}
+## Creating a `UserProfile` Instance {#section-hints-profiles}
-This section provides a solution for creating Rango `UserProfile` accounts, and provides the necessary infrastructure to allow users of Rango to view these profiles.
+This section provides a solution for creating Rango `UserProfile` accounts.
 Recall that the standard Django `auth` `User` object contains a variety of standard information regarding an individual user, such as a username and password.
 We however chose to implement an additional `UserProfile` model to store additional information such as a user's Website and a profile picture.
 Here, we'll go through how you can implement this, using the following steps.

 - Create a `profile_registration.html` which will display the `UserProfileForm`.
 - Create a `UserProfileForm` `ModelForm` class to handle the new form.